aditisrinivas97/my-workouts/6-week-shredathon.md

 Reps in the format `a + b` imply do `a` reps, change weight, do `b` reps.
 Reps in the format `a / b` will have sets in the format `x / y`, implying do `a` reps for `x` sets, change weight, then do `b` reps for `y` sets. **Higher reps = Lesser weight, and vice versa**.

+`-` under the `Weight` column implies that exercise is bodyweight only.
+You have to track the weights you use for the rest, increase the amount of weight by a small amount as often as possible ([Progressive Overload](https://en.wikipedia.org/wiki/Progressive_overload)).

 ## Monday - Chest and Back